bbfrederick/rapidtide/docs/theoryofoperation.rst

 ===================
 If you're bored enough or misguided enough to be reading this section, you are my intended audience!

-Run rapidtide2
+Run rapidtide
 --------------
 This is the full rapidtide workflow.
 The learn more about this workflow, check out the workflow documentation:
 :py:func:`rapidtide.workflows.rapidtide_workflow`.

 .. argparse::
-   :ref: rapidtide.workflows.rapidtide2._get_parser
+   :ref: rapidtide.workflows.rapidtide._get_parser
-   :prog: rapidtide2
+   :prog: rapidtide
    :func: _get_parser

 Run showxcorrx